- F. Lynn Godfriaux

 “I didn’t like him because I knew he was moving and you were going to go with him.”

 Yeah, I remembered that conversation.
-When a job opportunity had opened in Colorado Springs instead of somewhere
+When a job opportunity had opened in Colorado Springs instead of somewhere in

-in Oklahoma, we had cried together over how Life was ripping our world apart.
+Oklahoma, we had cried together over how Life was ripping our world apart.

 I tried to smile.
 “Okay, maybe I’m jumping to conclusions.
-But honestly, he acted sort of rude when he met you at
+But honestly, he acted sort of rude when he met you at the car.”

 Her damp chocolate brown eyes focused on her moving finger.
 “You’re not interested in getting to know him.”